-In 2018, Switzerland invested CHF 18.4 million in the mine action area.
+In 2019, Switzerland invested approximately CHF 18 million in the mine action area.
 These resources were spent to clear mines, assist victims, raise awareness, strengthen local capacities, and make sure that international commitments are respected.

-Switzerland's engagement in international co-operation and assistance is based on its latest Mine Action Strategy which covers the period 2016-2019.
-This strategy was published in July 2016 and represents the fourth subsequent national strategy in this domain.
+Switzerland's engagement in international co-operation and assistance is based on its latest Mine Action Strategy, which covers the period 2016-2022.
+This strategy was published in July 2016 and initially valid until 2019.
+In 2018, it was prolonged until 2022.
+It represents the fourth subsequent national strategy in this domain.
 It defines a whole of government approach and is meant to address the threats posed by anti-personnel mines, cluster munitions and explosive remnants of war.
 Switzerland is active both at policy and operational level.
-The strategy has been extended until 2022.